Edward II of England: Early campaigns in Scotland

 In 1305, Edward and his father quarrelled, probably over the issue of money.
 The prince had an altercation with Bishop Walter Langton, who served as the royal treasurer, apparently over the amount of financial support Edward received from the Crown.
-The king defended his treasurer, and banished Prince Edward and his companions from his court, cutting off their financial support.
-After some negotiations involving family members and friends, the two men were reconciled.
+The King defended his treasurer, and banished Prince Edward and his companions from his court, cutting off their financial support.
+After some negotiations involving family members and friends, father and son were reconciled.

-The Scottish conflict flared up once again in 1306, when Robert the Bruce killed his rival John Comyn III of Badenoch, and declared himself King of the Scots.
+The Scottish conflict flared up once again in 1306, when Robert the Bruce killed his rival John Comyn III of Badenoch and declared himself King of the Scots.
 Edward I mobilised a fresh army, but decided that, this time, his son would be formally in charge of the expedition.
 Prince Edward was made the duke of Aquitaine and then, along with many other young men, he was knighted in a lavish ceremony at Westminster Abbey called the Feast of the Swans.
 Amid a huge feast in the neighbouring hall, reminiscent of Arthurian legends and crusading events, the assembly took a collective oath to defeat Bruce.
 It is unclear what role Prince Edward's forces played in the campaign that summer, which, under the orders of Edward I, saw a punitive, brutal retaliation against Bruce's faction in Scotland.
 Edward returned to England in September, where diplomatic negotiations to finalise a date for his wedding to Isabella continued.